Compound Interest

 Derivation of Compound Interest Formula

-The formula for compound interest can be derived from the formula for simple interest.
-The formula for simple interest is the product of the principal, time period, and rate of interest (SI = ptr/100).
-Before looking into to derivation of the formula for compound interest, let us understand the basic difference between simple interest, compound interest computation.
-The principal remains constant over a period of time, for simple internet computation, but for compound interest computation the interest is added to the principal, for compound interest computation.
+The compound interest formula is derived from the simple interest formula.
+The formula for simple interest is the product of the principal, time period, and rate of interest (SI = Ptr/100).
+Before looking into to derivation of the formula for compound interest, let us understand the basic difference between simple interest and compound interest computation.
+The principal is constant over a period of time in case of simple interest computation, but in compound interest computation, the interest is added to the principal after every time period.

 Derivation:

-- Now, let us calculate the interest for the second year.
-It is to be noted that the amount of the first year will become the Principal of the second year.
-Let this Principal be P2
+- Now, let us do the interest calculation for the second year.
+It is to be noted that the amount (principal + interest of the first year) of the first year will become the principal of the second year.
+Let this principal be P2

 - Now, P2 = A1 = P (1 + R/100)